christyler80/Warberry3/README.md

 #### Disclaimer
 This tool is only for academic purposes and testing under controlled environments.
 Do not use without obtaining proper authorisation from the network owner of the network under testing.

-The author(s) bears no responsibility for any misuse of the tool.
+The author(s) bears no responsibility for any use (including misuse) of the tool.

 #### Usage